“Hear then the parable of the sower.” Matthew 13:1-23.

 Like today’s gospel, it was worth a shot!

-Jesus advises his followers that the sower of these seeds must be relentless in adapting the “word of God” to whatever the condition, and should be exceedingly generous in sowing seeds in good soil; but also on footpaths, or rocky soil, and even amid thorn bushes.
+Jesus advises his followers that the sower of these seeds must be relentless in adapting the “word of God” to whatever the condition, and should be exceedingly generous in sowing seeds in good soil; but also on footpaths, or rocky ground, and even amid thorn bushes.

 It’s worth a shot!
 Be generous and hold nothing back – whatever the ground or condition.

 Use your imagination.
-Plant the seeds of justice, mercy and forgiveness in the best soil, and even under the worst of conditions.
+Plant the seeds of justice, mercy, and forgiveness in the best soil, and even under the worst of conditions.

 Here’s a favorite quote from a prized America author, Henry David Thoreau, he writes: “Convince me that you have a seed there, and I am prepared to expect wonders.”

 Thoreau wrote “Walden,” an American classic about the wonders of our natural world and how they are reflected in our personal, internal spiritual lives.